USBGuard/usbguard.github.io/documentation/compilation.md

     $ sudo yum install usbguard
     $ sudo yum install usbguard-applet-qt

+### Gentoo

+For Gentoo you can use the [stuge overlay](http://git.stuge.se/?p=stuge-overlay.git;a=summary) via layman:

+    $ layman -a stuge-overlay
+    $ emerge -av usbguard

+### Usage

 To actually start the daemon, use:

     $ sudo systemctl start usbguard.service

+You can interact with the daemon using either the CLI (see usbguard(1)) or the GUI Qt applet, which will also notify you about device events and ask for authorization of devices that don't match any rule in the policy.
+To start the applet, use the following command:

     $ usbguard-applet-qt